arborin/quiz_game/README.md

 - php artisan serve

-you can use quiz_app.sql file to insert questions in database or sue database seeder to generate Quote/answers
+you can use quiz_app.sql file to insert questions in database or use database seeder to generate Quote/answers

 - php artisan db:seed
 ## License